anshvnm/Team4/Projects/P1/README.md

 ## Function List <a name="functions"></a>
 ### Pacman Class
+  The Pacman class represents a pacman in the game.
+It has fields like ==name==, ==location==, ==map==, and ==shift== that reprsents the pacman's name, its current location, the game's map, and movement respectively.
+Below are the methods of the Pacman class.

   - get_valid_moves(): Returns an ArrayList of valid moves that PacMan can make, given its current position on the map, without moving out of bounds or running into a wall.
   - is_ghost_in_range: Returns true if there is a ghost 1 space away from pacman in the directions UP, DOWN, LEFT & RIGHT.
 False, otherwise.
     (Diagonal    directions are not considered)
   - consume: The method checks if there is a cookie at the location of the pacman and if there is, then the eatCookie method of the Map class is used to allow the pacman to eat it.
 If successful, it returns the cookie component otherwise null.

 ### Ghost Class
   - get_valid_moves(): Returns an ArrayList of valid moves that Ghost can make, given its current position on the map, without moving out of bounds or running into a wall.